polca/premise/docs/user_scenarios.rst

     }
     ], ...

-The mapping betweenn the IAM scenarios and the user-defined scenarios is also done in the configuration file.
-Here, for exmaple, the **SSP2-Base** scenario from the IAM model **IMAGE** is mapped to the user-defined scenario **Business As Usual**.
+The mapping between the IAM scenarios and the user-defined scenarios is also done in the configuration file.
+Here, for example, the **SSP2-Base** scenario from the IAM model **IMAGE** is mapped to the user-defined scenario **Business As Usual**.